Chicken fillet roll: History

+Variations

 In addition to chicken, the roll may contain butter, mayonnaise, other condiments, lettuce, onion, cheese, stuffing, or potato wedges.
 Taco sauce is a popular sauce for people to get on a chicken fillet roll; it is a mayonnaise-based sauce, which typically consists of ketchup, mayonnaise, mustard, and seasonings.
 Delis often offer a choice of chicken fillet breading, such as plain, spicy, or Southern-fried.
 Vegan chicken fillet rolls have also been available since 2021, using a plant-based meat substitute for the chicken.